-It includes modern fiction, history and nature such as David Attenborough's Life on Earth, and classic literature such as Pride & Prejudice, Wind in the Willows, The War of the Worlds, and The Railway Children.
+It includes modern fiction, history and nature, and classic literature such as A Christmas Carol, Pride & Prejudice, Wind in the Willows, The War of the Worlds, and The Railway Children.

 100s of totally free digital comics at Amazon, eg, Stranger Things, The Walking Dead, Avengers Alliance

 If you go via this Amazon* link, you'll find hundreds of totally free digital comic books and graphic novels including The Amazing Spider-Man*, Stranger Things*, The Walking Dead* and Marvel Avengers Alliance*, which can be downloaded to your Kindle or the free Kindle app.

 60+ free digital DC comic books, eg, Batman, Superman, Wonder Woman